 The acceptable stone materials for each of the backfill layers are shown in Table 6.
 The embedment stone which is used under, in between, and above the chambers must be washed, clean, crushed, and angular.
 The backfill placement and compaction recommendations are shown in Table 7.
-Figure 8 depicts a typical installation cross section for the HS75 and HS180 chambers.
+Figure 8 depicts a typical installation cross section for the HS75 and HS31 chambers.
 Table 6 and Figure 8 indicate the appropriate locations and types of backfill required for the installation of the chamber system.
 The material above the clean, crushed, angular backfill used to envelope the chambers (layer D) can be as specified by the engineer to provide adequate sub base for the overlying structures.
 Minimum and maximum fill requirements are also shown in Figure 8.
-The minimum cover for non-paved installations is 24" (600 mm) for HS75 chambers and 30" (750 mm) for HS180 chambers.
+The minimum cover for non-paved installations is 24" (600 mm) for HS75 and HS31 chambers.

-Table 6 - Acceptable Backfill Requirements
+Table 2 - Acceptable Backfill Requirements